axelarnetwork/axelar-examples/examples/evm/its-canonical-token/README.md

 # Canonical Token

-This example demonstrates how to use a canonical token implementation
+This example demonstrates how to use a canonical token implementation, using the lock/unlock token manager.

 ### Prerequisite